queryluke/masseffect-5e/static/data/rules/05-04-environment.md

 ### Falling
 A fall from a great height is a common hazard, especially since many urban environments reach the skies.
 At the end of a fall, a creature takes 1d6 bludgeoning damage for every 4 meters (~10 ft) it fell, to a maximum of 20d6.
-The creature lands prone, unless it avoids taking damage from the fall.
+The creature lands prone unless it avoids taking damage from the fall.

 ### Suffocating
 A creature can hold its breath for a number of minutes equal to 1 + its Constitution modifier (minimum of 30 seconds).